ArmanTheParman/Parmanode/README.md

 Parmanode is designed for non-technical users giving them the ability to download and verify Bitcoin related software, and sync using an external or internal drive, and also have configuration options presented to them with automation.
-No manual configuration file editing will be required.
+No manual configuration file editing will be required - Parmanode takes care of all that in the background.

-Users only need to read the menu options carefully, and respond to the questions - no command line interaction is ever needed.
+Users only need to read the menu options CAREFULLY, and respond to the questions - no command line interaction is ever needed.
 For example, from a menu, bitcoin-cli commands are available, pruning can be activated and rpcuser/rpcpassword can also be set.